RasheedLewis/VibeCraft/docs/advanced_features_planning/TEMPLATE_CHARACTERS_FEATURE.md

 ## Success Criteria

-1. ✅ Users can select from 4-6 template characters
+1. ✅ Users can select from 4 template characters (each with 2 poses visible)
 2. ✅ Template selection works seamlessly with existing upload flow
 3. ✅ Templates are applied correctly to songs
 4. ✅ Manual testing is easier (no need for custom images)